 The Board meets on average 10 times a year.
 Some meetings may be held as teleconferences.
 Two of the meetings should take place at a business unit, a different one each time.
 The Board may also meet at any time without the presence of the management and make decisions without holding a meeting.
 Minutes of a meeting are taken in English for each meeting.

-During 2020, the Board held nine meetings in total.
+During 2021, the Board held 13 meetings in total.
 COVID-19 pandemic and related travel restrictions still impacted the practical arrangements of the Board meetings.
-Only the first three meetings were held as physical meetings (and in the second meeting five Board members and in the third meeting four Board members participated remotely) and the rest of the meetings were organised fully remotely by using Microsoft Teams.
-No meetings in 2020 were arranged at a business unit.
+Only two meetings were held as physical meetings and the remaining 11 meetings were organised fully remotely by using Microsoft Teams.
+No meetings in 2021 were arranged at a business unit.
 No non-attendances were recorded (1 for Markus Lengauer, 1 for Michael Marchi and 3 for Susanne Skippari).
-Further, the Board made four decisions without having a meeting.
+Further, the Board made six decisions without having a meeting.